Are there times when you know what you want to say, but the word you need just doesn’t come to mind?

 Speech Issues

-Other aphasia symptoms are related to word association and sounds.
+Other aphasia symptoms surround word association and sounds.

-Or you might say a word that doesn’t make sense in context, such as “theater” instead of “tennis.”
+Or you might say a word that doesn’t make sense in the given context, such as “theater” instead of “tennis.”

-If you have aphasia, you might find that you switch sounds in words, for example, saying “dumble tryer” instead of “tumble drier.”
+If you have aphasia, you might also switch sounds in words, for example, saying “dumble tryer” instead of “tumble drier.”

-Sentences can also be a challenge if you have aphasia, with single words being easier to say.
+Sentences might also be challenging, with single words being easier to say.

-Aphasia can also affect your reading and writing ability.
+Aphasia might also affect your reading and writing ability.

 If you have aphasia, you might struggle to read text on forms, books, and computer screens.